weynandk/info_threefold/src/docs/grid/tf_farming/configure_wallet.md

 # Configure the TFT wallet address of your farm

-In order for users to reserve capacity from your farm and pay for it.
-The users needs to know the wallet address where to send the tokens for the reservation.
+In order for users to reserve capacity from your farm and pay for it the users needs to know the wallet address where to send the tokens for the reservation.

 At the time of writing, 2 currencies are supported, TFT and FreeTFT.

 ## Configure your farm wallet addresses from the 3SDK GUI

-The easiest method to configure the wallet addresses of your farm is to do it from the Farm management page from the [3SDK]([http://wiki.cloud.threefold.io/gettingstarted/sdk_install.html](http://wiki.cloud.threefold.io/gettingstarted/sdk_install.html).
+The easiest method to configure the wallet addresses of your farm is to do it from the Farm management page from the [3SDK](http://wiki.cloud.threefold.io/gettingstarted/sdk_install.html).

 1. Click on the little gear in the `Actions` colum of the farm tables